Control Systems

 State → Signal → Action loop

-Every system I touch — rockets, agents, automations, teams — reduces to:
+Every system — rockets, agents, automations, teams — reduces to:

 - State: where we are